chuma-beep/myfirstgame/README.md

 # myfirstgame
-This an old school game re-made using python.
-Thanks to free code camp.
+This the remake of an old school game named spaceinvaders using python.
+Thanks to freecode camp.